hojerst/obsidian-paperless/README.md

 # Obsidian ❤️ Paperless-ngx

-⚠️ Under construction - this plugin is not ready for any public consumption ⚠️

 This plugin allows users to easily insert PDFs from their self-hosted paperless-ngx instance into their Obsidian notes.

 ## Features